tfelix/bestia-docs/content/docs/server/architecture.md

 # Server Architecture

+Bestia uses a entity actor system for management and active control of its entities.
+Each entity is registered via an in memory actor.
+When entity interact they communicate via the Akka messaging system.
+Components are child actors of an entity actor and they can send messages to other entities or components.

 ## Entity Component Services

 Entities are described by dynamically attaching components to them.
 [ECS system](https://en.wikipedia.org/wiki/Entity_component_system) have been proven as a de facto industry standard for recent game development.
 The components only contain the data are attached to entities which merely are an ID in the system.
-The so called systems act upon this data and alter the entities usually this is the case in a fixed tick amount for game logic updates..
-Since the bestia system is event based and not tick based we use a little different approach.
+The so called systems act upon this data and alter the entities usually this is the case in a fixed tick amount for game logic updates.
+Since the Bestia system is event based and not tick based we use a little different approach.
 We define services which work on entities and their components.
 These services are triggered by Akka Actors in case a event message arrives.
 This architecture allows a better usage of computing resources in a clustered server environment.

 A entity factory will create a entity, save it into the memdb and also start a sharded entity into the cluster.
 The factory will also create and setup components which might have also active actors.
 If a component is created, altered or deleted these calls are intercepted via a configurable callback.
 Usually the component instances are cached for some amount of time to lessen the strain on the garbage collector.
 Upon creation of the component a message might get sent into the actorsystem to start up a component based actor which will then in turn control some execution specific operation like periodic health regeneration ticks.

 ## Create Entities